 |

 Jessica Diemer-Eaton has been twining bags and garments since 2005... a skill that she found interest in while working as a historical interpreter.
 Most of her twining has been self-taught - picked up through research on the subject (reproducing the structures of twining patterns found on post-historical bags, pre-contact garment remnants, and textile imprints on pre-Columbian pottery).
 In turn she shares what she knows (and sources) on this page to keep the information as accessible as possible.
-She makes twined textiles for sale... for individual or museum/organization use.
-To purchase a twined garment, bag, or textile example, contact Jessica at info@woodlandindianedu.com
+She makes twined textiles for individuals and museums.

 -

-* Please Note: If you are interested in owning and collecting Native art, we (WIEP) encourage you to do so... to support Native artisans by purchasing pieces created by enrolled tribal members.
-However the textiles pictured here and offered by WIEP is not Indian-made art...
-As we like to say, this is just Jessica-made stuff... made for the purpose of educational and traditional use.
+Please Note: If you are interested in owning and collecting Native art, we (WIEP) encourage you to do so... to support Indigenous artisans by purchasing pieces created by enrolled tribal members.
+However the textiles pictured here are not Native American-made art...
+As we like to say, this is just Jessica-made textiles, made for the purpose of public education and traditional use among community memebers.

 |